abisummers/abisummers.github.io/src/pages/articles/marais-parks.md

 This is a park I go to fairly often, because it's the meeting place of Serve the City, a charity that does food distributions a few times a week starting from this park.
 If you have any questions about volunteering with them, then feel free to contact me (contact details are at the bottom of this page).

 Close by, there's a cafe called "The Caféothèque of Paris" which is nice with a great atmosphere.
 It gets pretty busy, so it's not always possible to get a table.
-Their cakes always look good too - but I'm not sure if I've ever tried one.
+Their cakes always look good too.

 The park is named after Albert-Schweitzer (1875-1965), a missionary doctor, philosopher, musician and musicologist.
 In 1913, he founded the hospital in Lambaréné, Gabon, and received the Nobel Peace Prize in 1952.